Microsoft Surface Laptop 2 full review

 That's not exactly what Windows users want or expect, and although an upgrade to Pro was available for free, it wasn't an ideal situation.

 For the Surface Laptop 2, the firm has gone for Windows 10 Home which is a much better solution.
 Getting the operating system we all expect on a Microsoft own-brand laptop is the way it should be.
 There's no bloatware and you can make use of things like Windows Hello to log in and Cortana if you like.

-Microsoft might not have given the Surface Laptop an overhaul for this new model, but not much needed changing.
+Microsoft might not have given the Surface Laptop an overhaul for the second generation, but not much needed changing.

 The main upgrades at the new Intel processors and getting at least 8GB of RAM, both of which combine for a nice boost in performance.
 The black colour is the other major change and it does look pretty stunning.

 We'd like more ports and the battery life has taken a dip but the specs boost makes this worth it.
 If you stick to one of the cheaper models – which should be fine for most consumers – then this is still one of the best laptops around.